23 September 2020 | Press Releases

 Achieving a circular carbon economy through multilateral collaboration

 The KSA G20 Presidency has proposed the Circular Carbon Economy (CCE) approach to seek to accelerate transitions to more sustainable and cleaner energy systems.
-This event explores the CCE approach and give the importance of multilateral collaboration in accelerating clean energy transitions.
-In particular it will feature several of the technologies and thematic areas that are also addressed in CEM and MI.
+This event explored the CCE approach and give the importance of multilateral collaboration in accelerating clean energy transitions.
+In particular it featured several of the technologies and thematic areas that are also addressed in CEM and MI.

 18 September 2020 | 14:00 – 15:30 UCT+3

 Tracking progress and demonstrating impacts of clean energy innovation through innovation output indicators

 This joined EC and IRENA event explored ways of tracking clean energy innovation output and outcomes indicators.
 It aimed to update MI members on progress with new initiatives in support of the MI Tracking Progress workstream, seek feedback on those approaches and provide a forum to share and discuss national experiences and expectations.